• Skip to main content

 MORE: LGBTQIA Chapter Books that Transcend "Issues"

-Find it: Bookshop | Amazon | Indiebound
+Find it: Amazon | Bookshop

 Orange for the Sunsets book cover

-Orange for the Sunsets
+Orange for the Sunsets by Tina Athaide

-1972 Uganda is not the typical setting for a children's novel, and yet, readers will draw many parallels between the shocking events in which the Ugandan government expelled ethnic Indians from the country and present-day xenophobic tensions and arguments over national borders.
+1972 Uganda is not the typical setting for a children's novel, and yet readers will draw many parallels between the shocking events in which the Ugandan government expelled ethnic Indians from the country and present-day xenophobic tensions and arguments over national borders.
 The narration, which alternates between two friends–Indian Asha and Ungandan Yesofu–explores the nature of loyalty, nationality and allows the reader to view the country's chaos through two different lenses.
 Powerful and moving.

-Planet Earth is Blue
+Planet Earth is Blue by Nicole Panteleakos

-Twelve-year-old, Nova, who is autistic and mostly non-verbal narrates her own story in this emotionally moving story.
+Twelve-year-old, Nova, who is autistic and mostly non-verbal, narrates her own story in this emotionally moving book.
 Separated from her big sister, Bridget, she now lives with new foster parents.
 Nova longs for Bridget, but believes in her sister's promise that she will return in time to watch the launch of the Challenger.
 Beautifully written, with humor and heart, this book will not soon fade from your memory.

 MORE: Neurodiversity in Middle Grade Novels